 4 Do not use more than 4 applications of strobilurin-containing fungicides/season.
 Do not make more than 2 sequential applications of strobilurin fungicides.

 5 Do not make more than 4 applications of Pristine or Amistar Top/season.
-Do not make more than 2 sequential applications of Pristine or Amistar Top before alternating to a non-strobilurin, SDHI or DMI
+Do not make more than 2 sequential applications of Pristine or Amistar Top before alternating to a non-strobilurin, non-SDHI, non-DMI fungicide.